Real news. Real stories. Real voices.

 Warning: This story discusses suicide at length.
 If you or someone you know is need of help, contact the National Suicide and Crisis Lifeline by calling or texting 988.

-Suicide in Nevada has been a major problem for decades.
-And in the intermountain west, we’re not alone.
+Suicide in Nevada has been a major problem for decades, and in the Mountain West, we’re not alone.

-Over the years, Nevada and other western and intermountain-west states have ranked so high in suicides, suicide ideation and attempts that it’s become known as the “suicide belt.”
+Over the years, Nevada and other southwestern states have ranked so high in suicides, suicide ideation and attempts that it’s become known as the “suicide belt.”

 In Nevada, more people die from suicide in a year than those who die from car crashes and homicides combined.
-In 2023, 654 people in Nevada died from suicide.
+In 2023, 654 people in Nevada died by suicide.

-But from new 2023 statistics compiled by the state Office of Suicide Prevention, the Suicide Surveillance Dashboard, there’ve been sharp declines in some parts of the state, but sharp increases in others.
+From newly complied 2023 statistics by the state Office of Suicide Prevention, there have been sharp declines in some parts of the state, but sharp increases in others.

-In Clark County that year, 400 people died from suicide.
-And though that number is the biggest in the state, it’s the lowest rate because Clark County has more people than any other county.
-The rate of suicide was 16.7 per 100,000 people, an 11 percent decrease.
-By comparison, rural counties in northern Nevada saw a 36 percent increase; and southern rural counties saw a 26 percent increase.
+In Clark County that year, 400 people died by suicide.
+Though that number is the biggest in the state, it’s the lowest rate because Clark County has more people than any other county.
+The rate of suicide was 16.7 per 100,000 people, an 11% decrease.
+By comparison, rural counties in northern Nevada saw a 36% increase; and southern rural counties saw a 26% increase.

-Vaughn Allen said a lack of access to therapists, and access to “lethal means” might have something to do with the rural increases.
+Misty Vaughn Allen with the state said a lack of access to therapists, and access to “lethal means” might have something to do with the rural increases.

 The pandemic brought to light led to an awareness of mental health issues nationwide.
-And for some, it lifted the stigma of seeking therapy.
-The Boys & Girls Club of Southern Nevada, which has 13 clubs with another one on the way, saw that even before covid.
+For some, it lifted the stigma of seeking therapy.
+The Boys and Girls Club of Southern Nevada, which has 13 clubs with another one on the way, saw that even before the COVID-19 pandemic.

 Megan Freeman, senior mental health consultant for the organization, said it began offering therapy to children and their parents in 2019.
 It now has five licensed therapists, two social work interns and 13 UNLV students in behavioral health working with children and families.